 Wars, tariffs, and trade embargos contribute to the destruction of wealth, but they only contributed to one major stock market crash in the western world.
 However, these continue to be major issues that hold back wealth creation, unemployment, and much-needed improvements in quality of life in developing nations.

 The latest crash in 2020 introduced us to a brand new threat to our way of life, pandemic and disease.
 While we have paid the price in both lives and economically for our abuse of animals, this problem is only just beginning.

 We have looked at the causes of stock market crashes, but what about the effects.

 1. Financial Loss

 Financial losses are usually painful and quick when the market goes through a major correction.
 Trillions of dollars get wiped off the value of stocks, companies, pension funds, and property.
 It is like the value simply disappears, and it is at this point we realize that our economies and wealth are simply based on a foundation of confidence.
 When that confidence erodes, so does our society and our standard of living.

 Since 2007 interest rates have been reduced to almost zero, this has helped fuel the recovery needed to restore wealth and boost confidence in the global economy.
 Low interest rates and vibrant global competition has helped to keep inflation low.
-In fact, we’re at a point of price deflation in 2019, and in 2021 we are now facing negative interest rate charges on our money held in private bank accounts.
+In fact, we were at a point of price deflation in 2019, and in 2022 we are now facing negative interest rate charges on our money held in private bank accounts.

-Inflation has been declared dead by economists, but due to the pandemic and the huge decrease in global production, inflation is rising.
+Inflation has been declared dead by economists, but inflation is rising due to the pandemic and the huge decrease in global production.
 High inflation over 4% is bad for wealth creation and stock markets.
-Central banks’ main tool for fighting inflation is to increase interest rates, increase interest rates too much, and cause asset and equity bubbles to burst.
+Central banks’ main tool for fighting inflation is to increase interest rates, but if you increase interest rates too much, they cause asset and equity bubbles to burst.

 3. High Unemployment